kinopio-club/kinopio-client/src/help/boxes.md

 - drag the bottom-right box corner to resize
 - click box label to change their color and give them a background image
 - filter by box to focus only on what's in the box, everything outside will be faded out
+- You can add background images to boxes as well